 Now that he's back running both companies, there's a good chance theme days could come in handy again.

-Bobbi Brown spends her Sundays walking, shopping, and socializing with family
+Makeup artist turned entrepreneur Bobbi Brown spends her Sundays walking, shopping, and socializing with family.

-Even when she's not running her beauty empire, the makeup artist turned entrepreneur told The New York Times she still wakes up around 6:30 a.m. and heads to the kitchen for a green juice and then a double espresso.
-She'll follow this by checking emails, reading The New York Times and The New York Post, and checking in on Yahoo Beauty, of which she was editor-in-chief for about two years.
+Even when she's not running her beauty empire, Brown tells The New York Times she still wakes up around 6:30 a.m. and heads to the kitchen for a green juice and then a double espresso.
+She'll follow this by checking emails, reading The New York Times and the New York Post, and checking in on Yahoo Beauty, of which she is editor-in-chief.

 The rest of her Sunday, however, is spent meandering the streets of Brooklyn with her husband, brunching and shopping with her kids, and having dinner with some of the extended family.

-The political journalist told People that she, her girlfriend Susan Mikula, and their English Lab occupy a 275-square-foot Manhattan apartment during the week when Maddow tapes her show.
+The political journalist told People that she, her girlfriend Susan Mikula, and her English Lab occupy a 275-square-foot Manhattan apartment during the week when Maddow tapes her show.

 During the weekends, though, they drive three hours so they can retreat to their country home in western Massachusetts.